 Create a new registration term.

-Important note: Users that have converted on a registration term will see an entry in the Subscriptions tab of the My Account section, so it is recommended to have an appropriate registration resource name and registration term name/description.
+Important note: Users who convert on a registration term will see an entry in the Subscriptions tab of the My Account section.
+Use an appropriate registration resource name and registration term name/description.

 Step 2: Update the offer templates with the registration offer CTA